 This table below highlights this rule for different cap rates:

-While reading through the step-by-step guide below, keep the above in mind; and by following the steps, working to memorize a series of fraction values as decimals, and some practice; you should be able to derive rough property values based on cap rates quickly with nothing but a few seconds to think about it.
+While reading through the step-by-step guide below, keep the above in mind.
+By following the steps, working to memorize a series of fraction values as decimals, and some practice you should be able to derive rough property values based on cap rates quickly with nothing but a few seconds to think about it.

 The A.CRE Method to Doing Cap Rate Math in Your Head

 Take the cap rate you are using and move the decimal point to the right until the cap rate number becomes a value that is as close as possible to the value of the NOI.
 For example, if the NOI is $1,400,000 and your cap rate is 7%, or .07; then the value closest to the NOI based on moving the decimal point of the cap rate to the right would be 700,000.
 If you have an NOI of 3,000,000 and your cap rate is 4%, then the value closest to the NOI will be 4,000,000.
 The number derived from this first step will from hereon in be referred to as the Cap Rate Value Match (CRVM).

 As with all the steps in the A.CRE method, this should be a fairly easy process.